Using Smells To Boost Learning During Sleep - UrduPoint

 Then, they presented the same odor to all of the participants.
 Those who smelt the odor during slow wave sleep performed better on memory tests than individuals who smelt the odor during rapid eye movement (REM) sleep.

+To do this, they need to track the individual as they sleep, using hi-tech equipment.
+This technique, therefore, is effectively useless for the general public.

+In the new study, the researchers set out to understand whether this type of technique could be successful outside of the lab.To investigate, the scientists recruited 54 students from sixth grade classes in Germany.

 They asked these participants to keep rose scented sticks next to them while they learned English vocabulary at home.
-A week after the students first encountered the vocabulary during a school class, they sat an exam.The participants in groups 3 and 4 performed significantly better in the test than those in groups 1 and 2.
+A week after the students first encountered the vocabulary during a school class, they sat an exam.The scientists split half of the students into four experimental groups:Group 1: No exposure to any odor cues.Group 2: Exposure to rose scent while learning at home and during the vocabulary test.Group 3: Exposure to rose scent while learning at home and during each night before the test but not during the test.Group 4: Exposure to rose scent while learning at home, every night before the test, and during the test.The remaining students, who did not receive any odor cues at any point, acted as controls.The participants in groups 3 and 4 performed significantly better in the test than those in groups 1 and 2.

 Kornmeier says, "This makes the findings suitable for everyday use."Of course, a study using just 54 participants is not large enough to be definitive.
 However, this effect is now well-researched, and there is little doubt that pairing odors with memory tasks might be useful for some people.For the first time, these results demonstrate that this technique could be useful for people in real-life situations.